-If you’re after some independent feedback on your writing, regardless of your campus or study method, a Learning Adviser can help via an email consultation (eConsult).
+If you’re after some independent feedback on your academic writing, regardless of your campus or study method, a Learning Advisor can help via an email consultation (eConsult).

-Simply make an e-Consult appointment via CareerHub to secure a place in the queue for review and submit a sample of draft material.
+Simply make an e-Consult appointment via CareerHub to secure a place in the queue and submit a sample of draft material.
 Open Foundation students studying online should email their work to the Enabling Pathways Learning Advisors.
-In your submission be sure to include your specific query in the comments field, along with the assignment instructions and marking criteria.
+In your submission be sure to include your specific query along with the assignment instructions and marking criteria.

 Online PASS Interactive Sessions are the same as on-campus PASS sessions, just online, making some courses accessible to students who study off-campus and students who find it difficult to fit on-campus sessions into their schedule.

-The UON Prep Bridging courses are designed to support you in your future and current studies regardless of your previous level of education.
+The NUPrep courses are designed to support you in your future and current studies regardless of your previous level of education.
 Courses are free for all current students at the University of Newcastle.
 There are a suite of open online courses that can be done anywhere, anytime at your pace.

-e-Learning courses have been designed for UON students in collaboration with UK bssed company EPIGEUM and are the first programs of their kind that are designed to support your transition into and throughout your University degree.
-The below e-Learning courses are free for UON students and provide you with a certificate of completion for your personal portfolio.
+e-Learning courses have been designed for University of Newcastle students in collaboration with UK based company EPIGEUM and are the first programs of their kind that are designed to support your transition into and throughout your University degree.
+The below e-Learning courses are free for University of Newcastle students and provide you with a certificate of completion for your personal portfolio.